Others/shredder/README.md

 - concurrent destruction: destructors are run in the background, improving performance

 `shredder` has the following limitations:
-- guarded access: accessing `Gc` data requires acquiring a guard
+- guarded access: accessing `Gc` data requires acquiring a guard (although you can use `DerefGc` in many cases to avoid this)
 - multiple collectors: only a single global collector is supported
 - can't handle `Rc`/`Arc`: requires all `Gc` objects have straightforward ownership semantics
-- optimized for speed, not memory use: `Gc` is small, but internal data-structures can grow large (will fix!)
+- collection optimized for speed, not memory use: `Gc` and internal metadata is small, but there is bloat during collection (will fix!)
-- further parallelization: The collector needs to be optimized and parallelized further (will fix!)
 - no no-std support: The collector requires threading and other `std` features (will fix!)

 Getting Started